- Things to Do

 - Plan Your Trip

 Explore: Make your way to the Mid-Michigan Children’s Museum and prepare for hands-on exploring and downright fun!
-This museum is 16,000 square feet of interactive galleries like “Insides Out”, “A-Mazing Airways” and “Water Water Everywhere”, and you won’t want to miss one inch of it!
+This museum is 16,000 square feet of interactive galleries like “Insides Out”, “A-Mazing Airways”, and “Water Water Everywhere”, and you won’t want to miss one inch of it!

 Go Wild: Just minutes from the market, you'll find the Saginaw Children’s Zoo, home to more than 150 animals!
 Discover the Fossil Find, Underwater Viewing Cave, and Rainforest Run playground — and be sure to take a ride on both the miniature train and the hand-carved carousel.
-(Splurge on $5 unlimited day passes so the kids can ride 'til their little hearts are content!)
+(Splurge on $6 unlimited day passes so the kids can ride 'til their little hearts are content!)

 Splash & Play: A 30-second drive away, head to Frank N. Andersen Celebration Park.
 This four-acre park features a playscape with rock-climbing wall, skateboard park, a pavilion with picnic tables, and a large viewing deck overlooking Lake Linton.

 Adventure: Plan in advance to hop aboard a shallow-draft boat with Johnny Panther Quests Adventure Trips.
-You’ll experience fresh air, wildlife sightings, a customizable tour, and be guided through the pristine Shiawassee National Wildlife Refuge by the one-and-only Johnny Panther, who calls it the "Everglades of Michigan.”
+You’ll experience fresh air, wildlife sightings, a customizable tour, and be guided through the pristine Shiawassee National Wildlife Refuge by the one-and-only Johnny Panther, who calls it the "Everglades of Michigan”.
 Enjoy every minute!

-Lunch: You’re bound to see a Tony’s Restaurant while in Saginaw; there’s more than a handful around!
+Lunch: You’re bound to see a Tony’s Restaurant while in Saginaw — there’s more than a handful around!
 Each is independently owned and all offer a great steak sandwich, soups, a kids' menu... and epic portions!

 Indoor Fun: Have some high-energy fun inside at Airborne Adventure Park!
 With wall-to-wall trampolines, a Ninja Warrior Course and Foam Zone, this place is sky-high fun for all ages!

 Photo Op: Head back to Frank N. Andersen Celebration Park and let the kiddos burn off energy before getting in the car.
 Located within eyeshot of the Park is a huge sign made up of bright, bold letters: S-A-G-I-N-A-W. You can’t miss it — and you can’t miss your opportunity to take a photo together in front of it!
-It’ll surely be a framer and will always remind you of your weekend spent in Saginaw!
+It’ll surely be a framer and will always remind you of your weekend spent in Saginaw.